Ishikawa

 Enjoy sake pairings at Fukumitsuya, Kanazawa’s oldest sake brewery

-With beginnings that can be traced all the way back to 1625, Fukumitsuya Sake Brewery is not just the oldest sake brewery in Ishikawa – it’s also one of the few that makes only junmai sake, that is, sake that’s made from just rice, koji, and water without any added sugar or additives.
+With beginnings that can be traced all the way back to 1625, Fukumitsuya Sake Brewery is not just the oldest sake brewery in Kanazawa – it’s also one of the few that makes only junmai sake, that is, sake that’s made from just rice, koji, and water without any added sugar or additives.
 On top of that, the water used here is a mineral-rich 100-year-old blessed water all the way from Mount Hakusan, retrieved from a well on-site.
 All these serve to create a better fermentation process and a fuller, richer flavour.

 Advertising

-Sake Shop Fukumitsuya Kanazawaten
+Sake Shop Fukumitsuya Kanazawa

 📍 2 Chome-8-3 Ishibiki, Kanazawa, Ishikawa 920-0935, Japan